UncertaintyInComplexSystems/bamojax/README.md

 #### Perform approximate inference

 The next step is to perform inference.
-Here, we use Adaptive-Tempered Sequential Monte Carlo, as implemented by `Blackjax`:
+Here, we use Adaptive-Tempered Sequential Monte Carlo, as implemented by Blackjax:

 ```
 num_particles = 1_000